TT-Lang Specification

 Condition body function is invoked for each pipe in case of if_src if the current node is a source, and in case of if_dst if the current node is a destination.
 The condition body function has a single argument: a pipe identity that satisfies the condition.
 Condition body function can identify the source and the destination by its src and dst read-only properties correspondingly.

-A pipe net is constructed in the scope of an operation function but can only be used with its if_src and if_dst functions inside of a data movement kernel function.
+A pipe net is constructed either in the scope of an operation function or in an enclosing scope and captured by the operation function.
+It can only be used with its if_src and if_dst functions inside of a data movement kernel function.
 The corresponding ttl.copy where a pipe is a source or a destination can be called only inside of a condition body function.
 Calls into if_src and if_dst can be nested within condition functions for different pipe nets.

 Function